neonevm/neon-evm.docs/docs/developing/dev_environment/choosing_proxy.md

 To connect to a proxy using Truffle, follow the instructions [Using Truffle](developing/deploy_facilities/using_truffle.md).
 You need to configure `truffle-config.js` by setting the HDWalletProvider library to the RPC URL selected from the [table](clusters/neon_proxy_rpc_endpoints.md).

+To deploy dApps using Truffle, please refer to the [Using Truffle](../deploy_facilities/using_truffle.md) guide.

 ## Connecting to a Proxy using Hardhat

 To connect to a proxy using Hardhat, follow the instructions [Using Hardhat](developing/deploy_facilities/using_hardhat.md).
 You need to configure `hardhat.config.js` by setting the URL, network_id/chainId to RPC URL selected from the [table](clusters/neon_proxy_rpc_endpoints.md).

+To deploy dApps using Hardhat, please refer to the [Using Hardhat](../deploy_facilities/using_hardhat.md) guide.